 Uffizi Gallery Tickets

-The Uffizi Gallery houses world-class Renaissance works by artists such as Michelangelo, Caravaggio, Raphael and Leonardo da Vinci.
+The Uffizi Gallery boasts a world-class collection of Renaissance artworks by renowned artists such as Michelangelo, Caravaggio, Raphael and Leonardo da Vinci.

-It's the most visited art gallery in the world.
-By booking your ticket online, you can avoid the long lines at the entrance.
+The Uffizi Gallery is the world's most visited art gallery.
+Book your ticket online to avoid the long queues at the entrance.

 Uffizi Gallery Tickets: Priority Entrance

-Discover the largest collection of Renaissance art, with 8 halls dedicated to Caravaggio.
+Discover the largest collection of Renaissance art, including eight rooms dedicated to Caravaggio.

-There are different ticket options that allow you to explore the museum rooms without long waits.
-In addition to standard skip-the-line entry, many visitors choose a guided tour to go beyond simply looking at the artworks and truly understand their history.
+There are different types of ticket that allow you to explore the museum's rooms without queuing.
+As well as standard priority admission, many visitors choose a guided tour so that they can view and learn about the artworks.

-With an expert guide, you’ll focus on the essential masterpieces by Botticelli, Michelangelo, and Leonardo, discovering hidden details and the secrets of the Medici family that made this collection possible.
+With an expert guide to accompany you, you can focus on the masterpieces by Botticelli, Michelangelo and Leonardo, discovering the hidden details and secrets of the Medici family who made this collection possible.

-The tour lasts about two hours and, once it ends, you’re free to stay inside the Gallery for as long as you like—maybe even going back to your favourite painting.
+The tour lasts approximately two hours.
+Afterwards, you are free to stay inside the Gallery for as long as you wish, perhaps to return to your favourite painting.

-Visit the Uffizi Gallery with an expert guide and uncover the secrets behind world-famous masterpieces.
+Explore the Uffizi Gallery with an expert guide and discover the secrets of these world-famous artworks.

 Book nowDiscover the Vasari Corridor

-After years of waiting, it’s finally possible to include the extraordinary experience of the Vasari Corridor in your itinerary.
-Recently reopened to the public, it now features a brand-new and evocative visitor route.
-This elevated passageway lets you walk above Ponte Vecchio along the Grand Dukes’ historic private walkway, offering a unique and privileged view over the heart of Florence.
+After many years of waiting, you can finally include the extraordinary experience of the Vasari Corridor in your itinerary.
+This ancient passageway has recently been reopened to the public, offering a new and evocative visitor route.
+Walk above Ponte Vecchio along the Grand Dukes' ancient private walkway and enjoy unparalleled views of the heart of Florence.

 Discover the Vasari Corridor

-Book your visit to the Vasari Corridor, included with your Uffizi entrance ticket.
+Book your visit to the Vasari Corridor, which is included in the Uffizi admission ticket.

 Book nowDid you know?

-The Vasari Corridor was built in 1565 in just five months to allow the Medici family to move safely between Palazzo Vecchio and their residence at Palazzo Pitti.
-To avoid unpleasant smells along the Grand Duke’s route, the butchers who once worked on Ponte Vecchio were moved out and replaced by the elegant goldsmith shops we still admire today.
+The Vasari Corridor was built in just five months in 1565 to enable the Medici family to move safely between Palazzo Vecchio and their residence at Palazzo Pitti.
+In order to spare the Grand Duke from unpleasant odours, the butchers who occupied Ponte Vecchio were relocated to make way for the elegant goldsmiths' workshops that can be admired there to this day.

 Useful information to access the Uffizi Gallery